 Challenge coins carry special meaning for members of the armed services.
 It may represent a special milestone or mission.
 Those who go above and beyond in the service of their nation receive a challenge coin.
 Senior leadership often carries challenge coins on them to award extraordinary performance or valor.

 They are a great way to boost morale for the unit.
 Also, challenge coins can foster camaraderie within a squadron or battalion.
 The coin gives members something to remember their brothers and sisters in service.
+Challenge coins are a revered tradition in the United States armed forces.
+Each military branch honors its members with these coins to commemorate service and acts of valor.

 There are few greater honors than receiving a challenge coin from the President of the United States.
 A former public affairs Marine named Joseph Lee was surprised with a coin from President Barack Obama.